Cardiovascular Health Mark Wieland Cardiovascular Health Mark Wieland

 In 2015, RHCP completed the Healthy Immigrant Families (HIF) project, during which community and academic partners co-created an intervention that was delivered to 44 Hispanic, Somali and Sudanese families in their homes by bilingual interventionists.

-The first phase of HIC is a social network analysis (SNA) to identify community peer interventionists and assess existing social structures that contribute to health behaviors among Hispanic and Somali adults at risk for cardiovascular disease.
-RHCP partners completed 1,344 (653 Hispanic, 691 Somali) surveys to identify opinion leaders who may be recruited as interventionists, and to understand the association between network characteristics and dietary behavior to inform the development of the peer-delivered social network intervention to improve dietary behaviors and reduce body mass index (BMI) among adults who are overweight or obese.
-Community-wide dissemination of study results was accomplished through a community event at Rochester STEM Academy.
+The first phase of HIC involved a social network analysis (SNA) to identify community peer interventionists and examine social structures influencing health behaviors among Hispanic and Somali adults at risk for cardiovascular disease.
+RHCP partners completed 1,344 surveys (653 Hispanic and 691 Somali) to identify opinion leaders who could serve as interventionists and to assess associations between network characteristics and dietary behaviors.
+These data informed the design of a peer-delivered social network intervention targeting dietary improvement and reductions in body mass index (BMI) among overweight and obese adults.
+Study findings were disseminated community-wide through an event at Rochester STEM Academy, and results confirmed that obesity clusters within social networks in these communities.

 Funding